 View on Amazon

-Wearable tech is a relatively new term, but this year’s new product introductions have made the category HOT with an ever-growing feature set designed to make these products more exciting and user-friendly.
+Wearable tech is a relatively new term, but recent new product introductions have made the category HOT with an ever-growing feature set designed to make these products more exciting and user-friendly.
 Companies are coming out with new gadgets to help you reach your weight and fitness goals.
-Instead of spending your money on a personal trainer you can spend it on a small activity gadget that can help you determine the amount of calories consumed and burned.
-In this article we will discuss and compare the top gizmos available today to help you choose the best activity tracker to assist in achieving your personal goals.
+Instead of spending your money on a personal trainer you can spend it on a small activity gadget that can help you determine the amount of calories consumed and burned (and keep you motivated).
+In this article we will discuss and compare the top wearable gizmos on the market to help you choose the best activity tracker to assist in achieving your personal health and fitness goals.
+If you are considering an Apple Watch, you will want to read our Smartwatch Review.

 How To Choose An Activity Tracker?

-Before diving into this article it’s important to know some of the basic things that fitness trackers can do.
-You’ll want to make a list of what’s most important to you, as well.
+Before diving into this article, it’s important to know some of the basic things that fitness trackers can do.
+Once you know what they’re capable of, you’ll want to make a list of what’s most important to you to help you narrow down what you’re looking for and find a good fit.
+While we do have our top recommendations, which is right for you is a matter of preference (and in this case fashion too).

-There are also other features that some products include, but these are some of the most common ones.
-You’re writing all of this down, right?!
-Just kidding, fortunately for you, we’ve got all the products listed individually, along with their features.
+Fortunately for you, we’ve got all the products listed individually, along with their features.
 We’ve also got a comparison table so you can see how they stack up against one another side by side.
-So, take a deep breath and get excited to pick out the best fitness tracker for you!
+Ready, set go!
+Get excited to pick out the best fitness tracker for you!

 Garmin offers many activity trackers but for this article we’re going to focus on the Garmin Forerunner 735XT.
 This fitness tracker features advanced running and swimming tracking and can even detect the type of stroke you are doing in the pool.
 If you’re a cyclist you can use it with Garmin’s Vector cycling sensors to track your activity.
+It also features Garmin Connect which is a free online community to stay motivated and compare stats with others, get audio prompts, access music controls, and share on social media and an IQ store to download apps.
 Overall, this watch does a great job tracking fitness activity, which is why we’ve chosen it as our #1 pick for best activity tracker.

-You can view all of the above product’s on Fitbit’s website.
+You can view all their family of products on Fitbit’s website.

-If you’re looking for strictly a fitness tracker with no smart features, the Jawbone UP2 is the tracker for you.
+If you’re looking for strictly a fitness tracker with no smart features, the Jawbone UP2 is your best bet.
 Smart features like caller ID and email/text notifications can be distracting for some and if you feel this way, then Jawbone’s UP2 may be the band for you.
-This activity tracker is one of the least expensive bands on the market and tracks your steps, distance, activity and more.
+This activity tracker is one of the least expensive, inconspicuous bands on the market and tracks your steps, distance, activity and more.
 The band is simple to use, lightweight and attractive.

 Best Activity Tracker Comparison Table